 4. You’ll notice as you wander around Bali that the locals lay out a small bamboo square every single day, filled with things like flowers, reed, rice, and often these are lit and softly smoking.
 This is the offering the locals do three times a day.
 It is to say thank you to the Gods and to display respect for what the Gods have given them.

-Must-See Temples in Bali
+The Must-See Temples in Bali

-I hope this post has been useful for anyone wondering which temples to pick on their Bali trip.
+I hope this post has been useful for anyone wondering which temples to pick for their Bali trip.
 If you’re looking for other attractions in Bali, then make sure to check out this guide on amazing places to visit in Bali.